 No more than one-half of the credit hours of the major may be earned through CLEP, departmental challenge examinations, or other forms of prior learning assessment.

 Download and complete the application.
-Send the completed application and $15 application fee to Enrollment Management, Attn: Kristen O’Hara, 104B2 Sutton Hall, 1011 South Drive Indiana, PA 15705.
+Pay the $15 application fee.
+You can email the completed application as a PDF file to email@example.com or send the completed application to Office of Admissions, Attn: Kristen O’Hara, 104B2 Sutton Hall, 1011 South Drive, Indiana, PA 15705.
 Be sure to indicate the course for which you would like credit.
 If

 you have questions, please contact Kristen O’Hara at firstname.lastname@example.org or call 724-357-2789 for assistance.